What is Big Sunday?

 Monthly on Melrose is a series of workshops, performances, parties and other events that benefit our nonprofit partners.
 These events usually take place at our offices on Melrose Avenue in Los Angeles and have included everything from concerts to community dinners to collections.
 We work for and with all kinds of groups, we get tons done, and we always need volunteers.
 We also think these events are always fun!
 And thanks to our good friends – and our neighbors – at Paramount, they are free for everyone!

-What is Big Sunday Weekend?
+What is A Month of Big Sundays (formerly Big Sunday Weekend)?

-When is Big Sunday Weekend?
+When is A Month of Big Sundays (formerly Big Sunday Weekend)?

 Hundreds of Big Sunday projects will be listed on our website at the beginning of April each year.
 Here is a sample of the kinds of projects we’ve done in the past, click here.
 To help out now, please visit our GET INVOLVED page.

 Maybe.
-Many of our projects limit the number of participants for reasons of space or effectiveness, so your first choice may already be filled.
-But there are lots of other great projects that could really use your help (and are really fun, too).
+Many of our projects limit the number of participants for reasons of space or effectiveness, so your first choice may already be filled, but there are lots of other great projects that could really use your help (and are really fun, too).

 No. When a project description lists an age limit it’s because the nonprofit requires us to do so for liability reasons, but don’t worry.
 There are plenty of age-appropriate projects for everyone.